MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/electronic-vat-and-icp-declarations.md

     - Obtain a **Digipoort Service certificate**, which can be obtained at the Dutch Tax Administration website: [https://aansluiten.procesinfrastructuur.nl](https://aansluiten.procesinfrastructuur.nl).

-2. Enter general data and personal data received from the tax authorities in the **Elec.
+2. Enter general data and personal data received from the tax authorities on the **Elec.
 Tax Declaration Setup** page.
 For more information, see [Setting Up Electronic VAT and ICP Declarations](how-to-set-up-electronic-vat-and-icp-declarations.md).

 3. Set up a VAT category code for all XML elements in the electronic VAT declaration.
 For more information, see [Set Up VAT Categories](how-to-set-up-vat-categories.md).